Animal welfare for youth: Part 6 – Affective states

-This new series will explore basic concepts of animal welfare and why it is important 4-H youth involved in animal projects understand this subject.
+This series will explore basic concepts of animal welfare and why 4-H youth involved in animal projects should understand this subject.

 Defining Affective States

 To review the definition from Part 3, the Affective States circle is concerned with the emotions (e.g. pain, pleasure, etc.) and other feeling states (e.g. hunger, thirst, etc.) of the animal.
 Animals should feel mentally well and not be subjected to excessive negative feelings, such as pain, hunger and distress.
 More than just avoiding negative emotions, animals should be experiencing positive emotions in the forms of contentment or pleasure, which can be achieved with enrichment such as play or appropriate social contact, to name a few examples.
-Affective States relate back to the freedom from hunger and thirst; pain, injury, and disease; and fear and distress.
+Affective States relate mostly closely back to the freedom from hunger and thirst (Freedom 1); pain, injury, and disease (Freedom 3); and fear and distress (Freedom 5).

 Back to the Five Freedoms

-In returning to the Five Freedoms, this circle relates back to several freedoms that have already been discussed: freedom from hunger and thirst; pain, injury, and disease; and fear and distress.
+In returning to the Five Freedoms, this circle relates back to several freedoms that have already been discussed: freedom from hunger and thirst (Freedom 1); pain, injury, and disease (Freedom 3); and fear and distress (Freedom 5).
 A few examples of positive and negative Affective States will help illustrate the connection to these freedoms.

 - Remind youth of previous conversations about the first circle, Basic Health and Functioning, and the second circle, Natural Behaviors, as well as the Five Freedoms.
 Talk about the connection of these two circles in meeting many of the needs of the animals.

-- It is often easy to think and talk about negative Affective States and how to prevent them, but try to turn the conversation to the positive.
+- It is often easy to think and talk about negative Affective States and how to prevent them.
+Try to turn the conversation to the positive instead.
 How can youth help to provide positive Affective States for their animals?
 Examples could be spending time working with the animal so both the youth and the animal are comfortable with each other.
 Species-appropriate enrichment, such as play, is another way that both youth and animals may bond and create benefits for each other.
 There are so many ways that youth can help create situations for positive Affective States.
 Let their imagination run wild!

 Stay tuned for Part 7 of this series, which will include real-world examples to use as conversation starters to help youth practice critical thinking and communication skills about animal welfare.